+There is also an age component when evaluating vulnerability cycles and discussing the multiple dimensions of marginalization that can occur from climate change.
+Both children and older individuals experience high levels of institutional disenfranchisement and intersectional vulnerabilities, which can co-occur with previously discussed vulnerabilities such as gender, socioeconomic status, possessing a disability, and being part of indigenous populations.
 Poverty within the indigenous Batwa communities drives disadvantages from the start in the lives of Batwa children, with most families living below the poverty line (Berrang-Ford et al., 2012).
 Younger individuals are also very vulnerable to environmental degradation from climate change, such as temperature, pollution, water quality, and food availability.
-In areas where children already experience high morbidity and mortality rates-which may be associated with and exacerbated by malnutrition, food insecurity, familial resource constraints, and low institutional healthcare capacity-more frequent exposures stemming from climate change, such as an increase in malaria-ridden mosquito vectors or water-borne diseases, will continue to affect children disproportionately.
+In areas where children already experience high morbidity and mortality rates, which may be associated with and exacerbated by malnutrition, food insecurity, familial resource constraints, and low institutional healthcare capacity, more frequent exposures stemming from climate change, such as an increase in malaria-ridden mosquito vectors or water-borne diseases, will continue to affect children disproportionately .
 When the children in a community cannot get ahead of the health risks in that community, society suffers.
 Healthy, safe, and able youth lead to thriving adults.
-Several studies highlight the importance of capturing and learning from the voices of those most affected by climate change outcomes.
+These studies highlight the importance of capturing and learning from the voices of those most affected by climate change outcomes.
 These studies also demonstrate that those most impacted by climate change are already very much aware of the impact climate change has and will have on them and their households, livelihoods, and communities but are often not able to take actions to address it.

-However, young people in Uganda can serve as a key leverage point in amplifying the community's voice around climate change.
+However, young people in Uganda can serve as a key leverage point in escalating the community's voice around climate change.
 Uganda is a uniquely young country.
-More than 75% of the country's population is less than 35 years old, and their numbers are expected to double within 25 years (UNICEF U-Report, n.d.).
+More than 75% of the country's population is less than 35 years old, a percentage that is expected to double within 25 years (UNICEF U-Report).
 The damaging outcomes of climate change threaten the socioeconomic status of young people in Uganda.
-Figure 5.1 shows Uganda's population graph by age, which predicts that, although the population continues to increase, Uganda is currently in the early transition phase of the demographic transition, where fertility rates will decline.
+Figure 13 shows Uganda's population graph by age, which predicts that, although the population continues to increase, Uganda is currently in the early transition phase of the demographic transition, where fertility rates will decline.
 The population as a whole will steadily become older.
-However, given that Uganda has such a young population, special care must be taken to ensure food security, provide sufficient resources, and support the livelihoods of these individuals as they age.
+However, given that Uganda has such a young population, special care must be taken to ensure food security, provide sufficient resources and support the livelihoods of these individuals as they age.

-FIGURE 5.1 Uganda Population by Age Group SOURCE: Myers et al., 2021.
+FIGURE 13 Uganda Population by Age Group SOURCE: Myers et al., 2021.

-Young people's physical and mental well-being is at stake; their livelihoods, access to education, access to food and water, and security regarding where to settle down are also major factors being threatened in the face of a climate crisis.
+On the topic of health, young people's physical and mental well-being is at stake.
+Their livelihoods, access to education, access to food and water, and security regarding where to settle down are also major factors being threatened in the face of a climate crisis.
 The Youth Development Project is one initiative focusing on increasing youth capacity and securing the livelihoods of the next generation of farmers (Jacobs Foundation, n.d.).
-In Youth Farmer Field Schools, young people are provided with skillstraining in agricultural methods and financial literacy, simultaneously building social cohesion and providing tools for long-term financial security in a changing world.
+In Youth Farmer Field Schools, young people are provided with skills training in agricultural methods and financial literacy, simultaneously building social cohesion and providing tools for long-term financial security in a changing world.